brianguenter/Benchmarks/Readme.md

 * Zygote

-These benchmarks are not complete either because I have not yet figured out how to compute the required derivative with that AD package or because I am not confident that I understand the package well enough to do it in the most efficient way.

-I believe the benchmarks reflect the best way to use each package.
-However, I am not an expert in any of these packages.
-The timings for Zygote seem unusually slow so it is possible it is not being used as efficiently as possible.
-If you are expert in any of these packages please submit a PR to fill in, improve, or correct a benchmark.

 The benchmarks test the speed of gradients, Jacobians, Hessians, and the ability to exploit sparsity in the derivative.
 The last problem, `ODE`, also compares the AD algorithms to a hand optimized Jacobian.

 When determining which AD algorithm to use keep in mind the limitations of **FD**.
 The total operation count of your expression should be less than 10⁵.
-You may get reasonable performance for expressions as large as 10⁶ operations but expect very long compile times.
+You may get reasonable performance for expressions as large as 10⁶ operations but expect long compile times.
 FD does not support conditionals which involve the differentiation variables (yet).
 The other algorithms do not have these limitations.

 To get accurate results for the Enzyme benchmarks you must set the number of threads in Julia to 1.
 Otherwise Enzyme will generate slower thread safe code.